-Larval indices are assumed to be proportional to spawning stock biomass in the stratum in which they were collected in contrast to stock-wide spawning stock biomass (for scenarios where the two are not proportional).
+- The age-length key is static and not adjusted according to fishing mortality rate and length selectivity of fishing. - Larval indices are assumed to be proportional to spawning stock biomass in the stratum in which they were collected, in contrast to stock-wide spawning stock biomass (for scenarios where the two are not proportional).
 Non-larval fishery-independent indices may mirror fleet selectivities or are assumed to be proportional to spawning stock biomass.

-Fish found in the GOM stratum are assumed to be all Western Stock fish (i.e. the model assumes that close to zero Eastern Stock fish move to the GOM).
+- Fish found in the GOM stratum are assumed to be all Western Stock fish (i.e., the model assumes that effectively no Eastern Stock fish move to the GOM).
 Fish found the MED stratum are all assumed to be Eastern Stock fish.